snl-dakota/dakota/docs/user/usingdakota/theory/stochastic.rst

-case of increasing the order of an isotropic tensor-product quadrature grid or the level of an isotropic Smolyak sparse grid, a p-refinement approach increases the order of the global basis polynomials (:ref:`Sections 1.1 <theory:uq:expansion:orth>`, :ref:`1.2.1.1 <theory:uq:expansion:interp:Lagrange>`, and :ref:`1.2.1.2 <theory:uq:expansion:interp:Hermite>`) in a synchronized manner and an h-refinement approach reduces the approximation range of fixed order local basis polynomials
+case of increasing the order of an isotropic tensor-product quadrature grid or the level of an isotropic Smolyak sparse grid, a p-refinement approach increases the order of the global basis polynomials (See :ref:`Orthogonal polynomials <theory:uq:expansion:orth>`, :ref:`Global value-based <theory:uq:expansion:interp:Lagrange>`, and :ref:`Global gradient-enhanced <theory:uq:expansion:interp:Hermite>`) in a synchronized manner and an h-refinement approach reduces the approximation range of fixed order local basis polynomials
-(Sections :ref:`1.2.1.3 <theory:uq:expansion:interp:linear>`
+(See :ref:`Local value-based <theory:uq:expansion:interp:linear>`
-and :ref:`1.2.1.4 <theory:uq:expansion:interp:cubic>`).
-And in the case of uniform p-refinement with PCE regression, the collocation oversampling ratio (refer to Methods specification within Dakota Reference Manual :cite:p:`RefMan`) is held fixed, such that an increment in isotropic expansion order is matched with a corresponding increment in the number of structured (probabilistic collocation) or unstructured samples (point collocation) employed in the linear least squares solve.
+and :ref:`Local gradient-enhanced <theory:uq:expansion:interp:cubic>`).
+And in the case of uniform p-refinement with PCE regression, the collocation oversampling ratio (see :dakkw:`method-polynomial_chaos-expansion_order-collocation_ratio`) is held fixed, such that an increment in isotropic expansion order is matched with a corresponding increment in the number of structured (probabilistic collocation) or unstructured samples (point collocation) employed in the linear least squares solve.